MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/quick-enable-hybrid-vm.md

   * Your account has the [required Azure built-in roles](../prerequisites.md#required-permissions).
   * The machine is in a [supported region](../overview.md#supported-regions).
   * The Linux hostname or Windows computer name doesn't use a [reserved word or trademark](/azure/azure-resource-manager/templates/error-reserved-resource-name).
-  * If the machine connects through a firewall or proxy server to communicate over the Internet, make sure the URLs [listed](../network-requirements.md#urls) are not blocked.
+  * If the machine connects through a firewall or proxy server to communicate over the Internet, make sure the URLs [listed](../network-requirements.md#urls) aren't blocked.

 ## Generate installation script